lokesh/habit-spacer/README.md

 1. **App**: The root component that renders the main application structure.
 2. **HabitTracker**: Manages the overall state of habits and orchestrates the main functionality.
+3. **DateNavigation**: Handles navigation between different dates for habit tracking.
-3. **AddHabitForm**: Handles the creation of new habits.
+4. **AddHabitForm**: Handles the creation of new habits.
-4. **HabitList**: Renders the list of all habits.
+5. **HabitList**: Renders the list of all habits.
-5. **HabitItem**: Represents an individual habit, displaying its details and tracking progress.
+6. **HabitItem**: Represents an individual habit, displaying its details and tracking progress.

 ### Component Relationships